DIY Ideas During Lockdown discussed by Eco Solutions

 Garden Jobs During Lockdown

 Sorting out your garden during lockdown will make you feel better when the nice weather is here and you can then sit outside and enjoy all of your hard work.
 Cleaning your patio, decking, upcycling & revamping your garden furniture, stripping and painting external door frames, doors and woodwork.
-Weeding, cutting back, deep cleaning your BBQ and creating a compost will all be covered in our article next month.
+Weeding, cutting back, deep cleaning your BBQ and creating a compost will all be covered in our article in June.

 Eco Solutions Products